 Anyone who creates a URL is responsible for complying with all applicable policies and this standard.
 When address conflicts arise, such as nearly identical addresses for unrelated groups on campus, the Digital Communications Governance Team will provide a recommendation.

 Redirects remain in place for six months.
 An email will be sent out 30 days and then one week prior to the redirect being removed.

 UNH AT/IT reserves the right to remove any redirect that it considers to violate this standard or any other UNH policies.

-If inappropriate or conflicting redirects are discovered, UNH WMD will contact the site administrator(s) to discuss the issue.
+If inappropriate, inaccurate or conflicting redirects are discovered, UNH WMD will contact the site administrator(s) to discuss the issue.
+If the site or content owner cannot be contacted or is no longer at UNH, that content will be administered by WMD and can be removed if deemed inaccurate or inappropriate.
+When content is obviously unacceptable, UNH WMD will immediately remove the content prior to contacting the site owner.
 Unacceptable redirects also may cause website access to be suspended.

 Reports regarding inappropriate content may be sent to WMD.